nathansmith/javascript-quiz/ANSWERS.md

     is_this_an_array(my_object);
     ```

-    Another way to answer this question would be to use a more obscure method, calling `.toString()` to convert the variable in question to a string representation of its type.
+    Another way to answer this question would be to use a more obscure method, calling `toString()` to convert the variable in question to a string representation of its type.
 This will work for a real array, but fail for the `arguments` object, which when converted into a string is `[object Arguments]`.

     ```js
     // Real array